MUKUL821/Zepplin-Death-Cause-Detector/README.md

 Without SPARK_HOME and HADOOP_HOME, Zeppelin uses embedded Spark and Hadoop binaries that you have specified with mvn build option.
-If you want to use system provided Spark and Hadoop, export SPARK_HOME and HADOOP_HOME in zeppelin-env.sh You can use any supported version of spark without rebuilding Zeppelin.
+If you want to use system provided Spark and Hadoop, export SPARK_HOME and HADOOP_HOME in zeppelin-env.sh

 ```
 # ./conf/zeppelin-env.sh